Data Science Major

 Option 1: Group Major Declaration Session

-Option 2: Individual Advising Appointment
+Option 3: Individual Advising Appointment

-Students are welcome to make individual advising appointments year-round with the Data Science major advisors to declare the Data Science major.
+You can make individual advising appointments year-round with the Data Science major advisors to declare the Data Science major.

 Important Declaration Notes

-• Students who are in an L&S specialized degree such as AMEP or students outside of L&S will have their degree associated with their home school or college and will not complete L&S BA or BS degree requirements
+• Students who are in an L&S specialized degree such as AMEP or students outside of L&S will have their degree associated with their home school or college and will not complete L&S BA or BS degree requirements.

-• Engineering students are required to meet progression in an engineering program before declaring double majors or certificates; students in this situation who need to declare for data science course access but cannot, should schedule a meeting with a Data Science advisor
+• Students in this situation who need to declare for data science course access but cannot, should schedule a meeting with a Data Science advisor.

 Advising & Contact Information